 From lightweight travel trailers to converted vans and more, there are lots of small RVs you can try out which make for a great introduction to the camping lifestyle.
 For more information on these uniquely flexible, convenient, and accessible vehicles, check out our guide to small RVs here.

-Class B RV Rental
+Class B Motorhome Rental

 If you’re seriously considering purchasing a Class B RV — or any RV, for that matter — the best first step to take is to explore as many different types and styles of RV as possible.
 That way, you’ll have the best understanding of which kinds of rigs fit your camping style and preferences.